ADIR: Adaptive Diffusion for Image Reconstruction: Experiments

 \subsection{Text-Guided Editing}

 Text-guided image editing is the task of completing a masked region of $\x$ according to a prompt provided by the user.
-In this case, the diffusion model needs predict objects and textures correspondent to the provided prompt, therefore we chose to adapt the network on $\{\z_{k}\}_{k=1}^K$ retrieved using the text encoder, i.e. by solving \eqref{eq:k_NN} using $\xi_\ell$.
-For evaluating our method on this application, we use the state-of-the-art inpainting model of Stable Diffusion \cite{rombach2022high}.
-Where $\y$ encoded and concatenated with the mask resized to latent dimension, which are then plugged to the denoising network.
-When adapting the network, we follow the training scheme of Stable Diffusion, where we use random masks and the classifier-free conditioning approach \cite{ho2022classifier} used for training Stable Diffusion, where the text embedding is randomly chosen to either be the encoded prompt or the embedding of an empty prompt.
-Notice that we cannot compare to \cite{Giannone2022Few,Sheynin2022KNN,kawar2022imagic} as there is no code available for them.
-For some of them, we do not even have access to the diffusion model that they adapt \cite{Saharia2022Photorealistic}

-Figure~\ref{fig:Editing_GLIDE} presents the editing results and compares to both stable diffusion and GLIDE.
-GLIDE is the basis of the popular DALL-E-2 model.
+In this case, the diffusion model needs to predict objects and textures correspondent to the provided prompt, therefore we chose to adapt the network on $\{\z_{k}\}_{k=1}^K$ retrieved using the text encoder.
+For evaluating our method for this application, we use the inpainting variant of Stable Diffusion \citep{rombach2022high}.
+When adapting the network, we follow the training scheme of Stable Diffusion, where we use random masks and the classifier-free conditioning \citep{ho2022classifier}.
+Notice that we cannot compare to \citep{Giannone2022Few,Sheynin2022KNN,kawar2022imagic} as there is no code available for them.
+For some of them, we do not even have access to the diffusion model that they adapt \citep{Saharia2022Photorealistic}.
+Note though that our goal is not to show state-of-the-art editing results but rather to show here the potential contribution of ADIR to text-guided editing.
+As it is a general framework, it may be used also with other existing editing techniques in order to improve them.
+Figure~\ref{fig:Editing_GLIDE} presents the editing results and compares them to both stable diffusion and GLIDE.
 The images of GLIDE are taken from the paper.
-We use ADIR with stable diffusion and optimize them using the same seed.

 Since Stable Diffusion was trained using a lossy latent representation with smaller dimensionality than the data, it is clear that GLIDE can achieve better results.
 However, because our method adapts the network to a specific scenario, it enables the model to produce cleaner and more accurate generations, as can be seen in Figure \ref{fig:Editing_GLIDE}.
-In the first image we see that Stable Diffusion adds an object that does not blend well and has artifacts, while when combined with our approach the quality improves significantly.
-Similarly, in the second image we see that Stable Diffusion produces an inaccurate edit, where it adds a brown hair instead of red hair.
-This is again improved by our adaptation method.